GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 Static Linkage Checker identifies the
 [linkage conflicts](../library-best-practices/glossary.md#types-of-conflicts-and-compatibility)
 that would be caused by 3rd-party dependencies of Java projects at runtime.
-The tool scans the class files in dependencies, and verifies availability of the implementation of the classes, methods, and fields referenced by the files.
+The tool scans the class files for references to other classes, and verifies the availability of the implementation through the classpath of the dependencies.

 ### Use Cases